 Climate and Weather Patterns in the Desert

 Dubai’s desert landscape is defined by its arid, extreme climate.
-In the summer, temperatures soar past 45°C (113°F), while winter nights can drop below 10°C (50°F).
+In the summer, temperatures soar past 45°C (113°F), while winter nights can drop 10 °C (50°F) below.

 Sandstorms are a frequent phenomenon, caused by strong northwesterly winds known as “Shamal.”
 These storms shift the shape of dunes, affect visibility, and play a role in maintaining the desert’s dynamic nature.